Breast cancer is the most commonly diagnosed cancer among women. There are four main classifications of breast cancer.

 - Partial mastectomy – this is similar to a lumpectomy, but more healthy tissue is removed than in a lumpectomy.

 - Mastectomy – this is the surgical removal of the entire breast, including the nipple.
-Lymph nodes are not typically removed.

-Integrative Naturopathic Care of Breast Cancer
+Complementary & Integrative Care for Breast Cancer